cappe987/cappe987.github.io/content/blog/programming/2022-09-17-the-day-make-started-crashing.md

 Ubuntu 22.04 is different.
 Well, maybe Ubuntu has some internal patches to Make that introduced the bug?
 Let's try building Make 4.3 from source!

 CRASH!
+What!?
 The issue exists on the original release too?!
 Had Ubuntu fixed this previously and now removed the fix?
 Are there differences in how it's built?
 Even more questions I have yet to find an answer to.